epu-ntua/FITMAN-Anlzer/UIapp/README.md

  ![alt tag](../screenshots/1.png)
 Figure 4: Welcome page

+> The _first_ project that will be created in Anlzer is considered to be the master project, i.e. this is the project that controls the data retrieval settings.
+After creating the first project, contact your system admin in order to start the data retrieval processes.

 When a user signs up in the FITMAN-Anlzer, initially he has to setup his user profile information.
 He thus chooses his credentials (username and password) and provides his email as depicted in Figure 5.
  ![alt tag](../screenshots/2.png)
 Figure 5: User sign-up

-As soon as the registration is completed, the user may create a “project” in the FITMAN-Anlzer according to his needs and preferences.
+As soon as the registration is completed, the user may create a project in FITMAN-Anlzer according to his needs and preferences.
 At the moment, only one project per account is allowed.
 The user chooses a project name and indicates what information he is interested to track from the web: Twitter accounts, Facebook pages, Keywords and Hashtags.
 (Figure 6).

 Note that after creating and configuring a project, the system administrator should be contacted in order to start the procedures that collect data from social media.
 This is to prevent unauthorized accesses that could lead to system errors and performance issues.